-SHA3-256 is quantum-proof, should last BEELLIONS of years, say boffins
+SHA3-256 is quantum-proof, should last billions of years

 Ye Olde hash standard looks like it can beat the coming of the quantum cats